PfGAnalytics/Wellbeing-Dashboard/README.md

    - Useful for layout issues and verifying structure

 2. Console tab:
-   - Displays logs, errors, and warning
+   - Displays logs, errors, and warnings
-   - In the event of an error message, the Console tab will show the file name where the error occured, the line number and the function involved
+   - In the event of an error message, the Console tab will show the file name where the error occurred, the line number and the function involved
    - Useful for viewing error messages and testing output values using `console.log()`.
 Help on using logs can be found [here](#using-consolelog)

 3. Network tab: